ankitbit/Introduction-to-Econometrics/orientation.md

 - **How can I perform Quality Assurance/Analysis for the Machine Learning Model that I have developed on the Cien Platform?**

+In order to perform and enforce quality checks on your model, you have to follow a set of standard procedure developed by Data Scientists at Cien.
+These are well documented in our report that can be accessed here: [Quality Assessment for Data Science Processes](https://docs.google.com/document/d/1nqkvnuPkWZcAbF2GZn6UVmPh7orFvKkwZFET5w0-DPo/edit)
 - **How can I utilize the ability of having a local MONGO on my working computer to work locally with the database?**

+We can run the local MONGO whenever and wherever required by following the documentation described here- [Quality Assessment for Data Science](https://docs.google.com/document/d/1kK8Z7aUse9tq6yEgxJXY48TkbHdkIsbCufvKVR9oUEo/edit)